Megha-Ashok/Megha-Ashok/README.md

 ### 👋 Hello, I'm Megha Ashok Rabagannavar

 I'm a passionate and curious developer exploring the endless possibilities of modern tech stacks.
-With hands-on experience in **Machine Learning, Deep Learning, MLOps, Flask, Docker, and Kubernetes**, I love building practical solutions — from plant disease detection systems to mental health platforms.
+With hands-on experience in **Machine Learning, Deep Learning, MLOps, Flask, Docker, and Kubernetes**, I love building practical solutions.

 I'm always eager to:
 - 💡 Learn and apply new technologies